HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 * Use a Javascript framework, e.g. React, Angular, Vue etc.
 * Use linting/prettify for neater code.
 * Anything that improves the experience for the user.
+* Create the page with accessibility in mind and use semantic HTML.

 ### Tips